DevPatrickSousa/vue3init/README.md

 # Vue3init

-This extension helps you quickly set up a Vue 3 component with the script setup, template, and style sections.
+This extension helps you quickly set up a Vue 3 SFC (Single File Component) with the script setup, template, and style sections.

 ## Features